iresil/LogParser/README.md

 > This project was created as a take-home assessment for a job interview.
 > I got the job.

-Small project created in Java 22 and Spring Boot 3.2.4, which downloads the log file found in [ftp://ita.ee.lbl.gov/traces/NASA_access_log_Aug95.gz](ftp://ita.ee.lbl.gov/traces/NASA_access_log_Aug95.gz), stores it locally for future usage, parses it, and generates statistics regarding the requests.
+Small project created in Java 22 and Spring Boot 3.2.4, which downloads and parses HTTP request logs containing requests made to the NASA Kennedy Space Center WWW server in Florida, between August 04 and August 31, 1995.

+The logs are downloaded from [ftp://ita.ee.lbl.gov/traces/NASA_access_log_Aug95.gz](ftp://ita.ee.lbl.gov/traces/NASA_access_log_Aug95.gz), stored locally for future usage, parsed, and finally statistics are generated regarding the requests.

 Statistics are accessible via a REST API, which returns each set of information in JSON format.